 6. What job is Vance leaving behind so he can go look for his father?
 How did he arrange to get away?
 Does he have the money for an extended trip to Mexico?

-This particular opener for your novel starts out a lot better but requires more realism.
-Fiction creates an entire world from scratch, and readers are transported into it only if the people in the story are realistic and act like real people.
-But if you change one thing, please stay away from diners and diner waitresses (and if you planned to have a hitchhiker; get rid of that, too).
+This particular 30-page opener for your novel starts out much better but requires more realism.
+Fiction creates an entire world from scratch, and readers are transported into it and stay there only if people in the story act consistently like real people, and not cliches.
+But if you choose to change one thing, please stay away from diners and diner waitresses (and if you planned to have a hitchhiker, avoid that, too).
 But I am happy to say this sample shows a lot of progress.